Vaishalikarangiya-30/Steganography/README.md

 ## 🛠️ How to Use

 ### 1️⃣ Install Dependencies
-Ensure Python is installed, then install OpenCV and Numpy:
+Ensure Python is installed, then install OpenCV:
 ```bash
 pip install opencv-python numpy
 ```